phenax/stfwp/README.md

 ### Contributing
+[Heres the standard CONTRIBUTING.md](./CONTRIBUTING.md)

+If you have an idea, feel free to either create a PR or an issue describing the idea.
+Or you can even go to the issues section, pick an idea and create a PR for that.

-[Heres the standard CONTRIBUTING.md](./CONTRIBUTING.md) Feel free to add to this list of programming related prank ideas.
-There's no real benchmark here to what qualifies yet so take advantage and write whatever.
+Feel free to add to this list of programming related prank ideas.
+There's no real benchmark here to what qualifies yet so take advantage and PR whatever.